Statements

 // Iterating over map member of a Message Buzz instance foreach (key, value in buzz.oh_my) { // ... } }}

-statement, either of captured key or value (or both) can be discarded by specifying an underscore _
+statement, either of the captured key or value (or both) can be discarded by specifying an underscore _

 in their place: